PrismaRareness/Markov-Solver/README.md

 # Markov-Solver
+CPP script that solve some fundamental problems.
 Program to find the probability of a state from any given destination and given a time in a stochastic process.